SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 | --- | --- | --- | --- |
 | `dockerImage` | | `maven:3.6.1-jdk-8-alpine` | The image to be used for executing maven commands. |
 | `projectSettingsFile` | | | The project settings.xml to be used for maven builds.
 You can specify a relative path to your project root or a URL starting with http or https. |

+#### mavenExecuteStaticCodeChecks
+The mavenExecuteStaticCodeChecks step executes static code checks for maven based projects.
+The tools SpotBugs and PMD are used.
+For more information on how to configure this step please refer to the documentation in [project-piper](https://sap.github.io/jenkins-library/steps/mavenExecuteStaticCodeChecks/).

 #### executeNpm
 The executeNpm step is used for all invocations of the npm build tool.
 It is, for example, used for building the frontend and for executing end to end tests.